 In 2005, it was no surprise that Sarina was recruited to work at ORT America as Director of Marketing and Communications.
 There she handled the merger of American ORT and Women’s American ORT, working with lay leaders and professionals to develop the new brand and then carry that brand through on marketing and public relations materials, videos, direct mail solicitation and a national advertising campaign.
 Sarina also handled international press, coverage of a controversial lawsuit, member relations, speech writing and events.

-After years of government and nonprofit experience, Sarina began as a consultant for C & A Marketing, a for profit company, in 2009.
+After years of government and nonprofit experience, Sarina began as a Chief Operating Officer for C & A Marketing, a for profit company, in 2009.
 She set up a human resources department, employee recognition program, made policy changes, and handled efficiency management and operations.

-She is the author of Branching Out From Sepharad (2017 Sephardic Heritage Project) and Backyard Kitchen: Mediterranean Salads (2016).
-Sarina Roffé is a recognized journalist with thousands of articles to her credit.
-Her subjects range from Jewish genealogy and history to deaf education, parenting.
+She is the author of Branching Out From Sepharad (2017 Sephardic Heritage Project) and Backyard Kitchen: Mediterranean Salads (2016) and Backyard Kitchen the Main Course (2018).
+Sarina Roffé is an internationally recognized expert on Sephardic Jewry and genealogy.
+She is the editor of the award-winning journal, Dorot, for the Jewish Genealogical Society of NY.
+She speaks at international historical and genealogical conferences around the world.
+As a journalist, she has hundreds of articles to her credit.
+Her subjects range from Sephardic history, and Jewish genealogy to deaf education and parenting.